nsclass/nsclass.github.io/_posts/2020-06-14-vim-basic-commands.md

   - we can repeat with `.` command

 - Search the current word

   - `*` to search the word
   - `#` to search the word in backward direction

+- Adding double quotes for selected with a visual mode

+  - Select text with a visual mode then press `S"`